Ace your TExES

 No, not at all.
 See Section

 2 of the official TExES manual.
-The selected-response questions that you will encounter on your
+The selected-response questions that you will encounter on

 exam include the varied types listed below.
-The good news is that our Certify Teacher test prep
+The good news is that our Certify Teacher test

 extensively covers all of these formats to ensure you're fully prepared.